 Welcome to Canterbury City Council Building Control

-Canterbury City Council’s building control service has now joined STG.
+Canterbury City Council’s building control service has now joined the STG Building Control Partnership.

 You should experience an improved level of service as we widen our pool of expert building control staff, and develop our technology to offer you the most efficient and professional service.

 All customer service will be handled by STG Head Office in Rochester.
 Canterbury City Council will be the satellite office where building control surveyors will be based.
 The contact details below should be used from now on.

 Foord Annex, Eastgate House

 I want to submit an application / paperwork: